 In other dental applications, laser technology can be used as a source of heat.
 For instance, lasers are often used in tooth bleaching systems by activating the bleaching agent with the application of direct heat.

-At PGA Advanced Dentistry, we use laser technology in cosmetic dentistry to reduce the appearance of a “gummy smile.”
-Gummy smiles are a common cosmetic issue, in which the gums cover too much of the teeth, making your teeth and overall smile appear too small.
+At PGA Dentistry, we use laser technology in cosmetic dentistry to reduce the appearance of a “gummy smile.”
+Gummy smiles are a common cosmetic issue, in which the gums cover too much of the teeth, making your teeth and the overall smile appear too small.

-Gummy smiles occur when your have too much visible gum tissue when smiling.
+Gummy smiles occur when you have too much visible gum tissue when smiling.
 Typically, gummy smiles are caused by extraneous gum tissue in the upper jaw, resulting from issues with the eruption of the teeth.
 The resulting eruption makes the teeth appear too short, even if they are at the proper length.

-In some cases, gummy smiles are caused from too much muscle movement in your upper lip.
+In some cases, gummy smiles are caused by too much muscle movement in your upper lip.
 In this case, the lip raises higher than it should, exposing too much of the gum tissue when you smile.